Hickerytick/glasgow-cat-care/README.md

 # Glasgow Cat Care :smiley_cat:

-A ranadom quote generator, get inspired or have a chuckle.
+A small business website, features a calculator and PHP contact form.

 ## Built With